GraphQL API

 {tokens(first: 10, skip: 10) {idowner}}

-If a client needs to retrieve a large number of entities, it is much more performant to base queries on an attribute and filter by that attribute.
-For example, a client would retrieve a large number of tokens using this query:
+If a client needs to retrieve a large number of entities, it's more performant to base queries on an attribute and filter by that attribute.
+For example, a client could retrieve a large number of tokens using this query:

 query manyTokens($lastID: String) {tokens(first: 1000, where: { id_gt: $lastID }) {idowner}}